-When you go to the hospital, you expect to receive top-notch treatment.
+When you go to the hospital on Long Island, you expect to receive top-notch treatment at a trauma center.
 At a minimum, you assume that you will leave in a better condition than you arrived in — yet this isn’t always the case.
 On Long Island, not every hospital is high quality, leaving some patients at risk of infections and worse.

 A nonprofit group recently released its hospital safety grades.
 Understanding where your local hospitals fall on this list can help you make a more informed choice when it comes to deciding where to receive care.